 The tactician’s initiation year would welcome a host of new faces, which included Vincenzo Montella and Hidetoshi Nakata; however, a low sixth placed finish and a final 16 elimination from the UEFA Cup left little to be desired.

-Nevertheless, patience paid off as the following year the Eternal City was lit up in streams of gold and red.
+Nevertheless, patience paid off as the following year the Eternal City was lit up ins of gold and red.

 While few would have hesitated to make the move to a club, which finished sixth the season prior, Baldini put his persuasive skills to the test.